 Three main types of federal student loans are available to nursing students:

 - Direct Subsidized Loans: These are available to undergraduate students with financial need.
 The government will cover the interest on these loans while you’re in school — so it’s often a good idea to take out subsidized loans first before turning to other types of loans.

 - Direct Unsubsidized Loans: These are available to undergraduate, graduate, and professional students regardless of financial need.
 Unlike with subsidized loans, you’re responsible for all of the interest that accrues on unsubsidized loans.

-- Direct PLUS Loans: There are two kinds of Direct PLUS Loan — Grad PLUS Loans for graduate students and Parent PLUS Loans for parents who want to cover their child’s education costs.
+- Direct PLUS Loans: Two kinds of Direct PLUS Loans are available — Grad PLUS Loans for graduate students and Parent PLUS Loans for parents who want to cover their child’s education costs.
 PLUS Loans typically have higher interest rates than Direct Subsidized and Unsubsidized Loans.
 They also require a credit check.